Your guide to what's on this August in Edinburgh.

 - Get the official map and programme at venues across the city.
 It's an indispensable planning tool for serious Fringe fans.

-The Tattoo is Scotland’s biggest, bestselling outdoor spectacle, attracting an international audience each year of 220,000 people.
+The Tattoo is Scotland’s biggest, bestselling outdoor spectacle, attracting an international audience each year of 220,000 people, giving each of them an unforgettable night of music, ceremony, theatre and dance.

-Music, dance and precision display with the Massed Pipes and Drums, the Massed Military Bands, cultural troupes, singers and the poignant refrain of the Lone Piper against the stunning backdrop of Edinburgh Castle.
+The spectacle delivers everything from the Massed Pipes and Drums, the Massed Military Bands, cultural troupes and singers to the poignant refrain of the Lone Piper against the stunning backdrop of Edinburgh Castle.

 - Be ready in case it rains.
 No performance of the Tattoo has ever been cancelled, regardless of the climactic conditions or anything else - so pack a mac, just in case!